LukeErlewein/GVSU-CIS350-Co-op-video-game/artifacts/docs/software_requirements_specifications.md

 # Overview
-This document is the software requirements document for the co-op video game.
+This document is the software requirements document for Core Protocol Zero.
 # Functional Requirements

 ### 1. Main Menu